-When choosing the right toddler cutlery, it mostly comes down to material safety and functionality.
+When choosing the best toddler cutlery, focus on material safety and functionality.

 First, stainless steel toddler utensils.
-We’ve got two great options to show you, one for 12-18 months, and another for 24 months and up.
+We’ve got two great options to show you, one for 12-18 months and another pick for 24 months and up.

-Next, bamboo cutlery for kids.
-Just one of them, but the best non-toxic flatware set in that specific category.
+The next pick – bamboo cutlery for kids.
+Just one, but the best non-toxic flatware set in that specific category.